 Students have the opportunity to create research projects for their major that are women focused.
 A creative writing major, for example, who also studied women’s studies and traveled to Italy, wrote a series of short stories with Italian mothers as protagonists.
 A student whose primary interests were in psychology and entrepreneurship completed a research project on women entrepreneurs in Ghana.

 The minor consists of 21 credit hours, including WST 200 and six elective courses.
 The electives may come from any field, and are typically featured by the departments of art, English, French, history, psychology, the physical sciences, politics and religion, though any course that is women focused also qualifies.
-A student also has the option of seeking out a professor who has the time and inclination to work with her on a topic of her choice in a Directed Independent Study course that has gender as a main component of its focus.
+A student also has the option of seeking out a professor who has the time and inclination to work with them on a Directed Independent Study course that has gender as a main component of its focus.
 In this case, a syllabus should be presented to the Co-directors of the Women’s Studies Program for final approval.